willfaught/willfaught.github.io/content/blog/2011-03-11-what-would-feynman-do.md

 - feynman
 - interview
 - software
-title: What would Feynman do?
+title: What Would Feynman Do?
 ---

 How well would the late Nobel-Prize-winning physicist Dr. Richard P. Feynman do in a technical interview at a software company?